 After studying Economics and Law, Thi Thu Ha gained work experience in the Department of General Affairs, Office of the National Assembly of Vietnam.
 She hopes the skills she gains will advance her career and also enable her to implement reforms to improve the performance of government organizations.
 Thi Thu Ha commenced her Masters in 2013.

 What have you enjoyed about your studies:

-"In my opinion, studying Public Policy and Management in the University of Melbourne provides me a more comprehensive view of the area.
-I am learning more new models of governance, public policy design and implementation processes and efficient and effective public organizational management.
-During my study, I discovered various lessons that can be taken into account and applied into my public sector organizations in Vietnam."
+"In my opinion, studying Public Policy and Management at the University of Melbourne provides me a more comprehensive view of the area.
+I am learning more new models of governance, public policy design and implementation processes and efficient and effective public organisational management.
+During my study, I discovered various lessons that can be taken into account and applied into my public sector organisations in Vietnam."